semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 Organizations are the administrative unit for Semaphore.
-This page explains how to create organizations, manage users, and what settings are available.
+This page explains how to set up [notifications](./notifications), manage users, and what settings are available.

 ## Overview {#overview}